 I have frequently been saddened and shocked by the furious anger that some cyclists express when the subject of electric bikes come up.
 Bizarrely, they seem to think that electric bikes are more of a problem than cars, and certainly should not be allowed on bike paths.
-In fact, electric bikes make cycling accessible to almost everyone, and that’s a wonderful thing!
+In fact, electric bikes are just another kind of bike.
+People who have them bike further than people who buy regular bikes, and become much fitter than they would have if they were driving instead of ebiking.
+Electric bikes make the fun and health benefits of cycling accessible to almost everyone, and that is a wonderful thing!

 My dog Ripley is a big fan of electric bikes!
 So electric bikes make cycling possible for dogs too!
 Well … they make it easier to transport your dog, anyway.
 Definitely not sweating that extra 8.5 pounds of Shih-tzu and 2 pound Axiom pet basket (reviewed here)!